Freeze drying: Secondary drying

-Applications of freeze drying
+Applications

 Freeze-drying causes less damage to the substance than other dehydration methods using higher temperatures.
 Nutrient factors that are sensitive to heat are lost less in the process as compared to the processes incorporating heat treatment for drying purposes.
 Freeze-drying does not usually cause shrinkage or toughening of the material being dried.
-In addition, flavours, smells, and nutritional content generally remain unchanged, making the process popular for preserving food.
+In addition, flavors, smells, and nutritional content generally remain unchanged, making the process popular for preserving food.
 However, water is not the only chemical capable of sublimation, and the loss of other volatile compounds such as acetic acid (vinegar) and alcohols can yield undesirable results.

 Freeze-dried products can be rehydrated (reconstituted) much more quickly and easily because the process leaves microscopic pores.
 The pores are created by the ice crystals that sublimate, leaving gaps or pores in their place.
 This is especially important when it comes to pharmaceutical uses.
 Freeze-drying can also be used to increase the shelf life of some pharmaceuticals for many years.

 Pharmaceuticals and biotechnology

-Pharmaceutical companies often use freeze-drying to increase the shelf life of the products, such as live virus vaccines, biologics and other injectables.
+Pharmaceutical companies use freeze-drying to increase the shelf life of some products, such as live virus vaccines, biologics, and other injectables.
 By removing the water from the material and sealing the material in a glass vial, the material can be easily stored, shipped, and later reconstituted to its original form for injection.
 Another example from the pharmaceutical industry is the use of freeze drying to produce tablets or wafers, the advantage of which is less excipient as well as a rapidly absorbed and easily administered dosage form.

-Freeze-dried pharmaceutical products are produced as lyophilized powders for reconstitution in vials and more recently in prefilled syringes for self-administration by a patient.
+Freeze-dried pharmaceutical products are produced as lyophilized powders for reconstitution in vials, and more recently in prefilled syringes for self-administration by a person.

+Examples of lyophilized pharmaceutical drugs include: